kostin-kirill/devops-interview-task/README.md

 # The Task

-You are required to provison and deploy a new service in AWS.
+You are required to provision and deploy a new service in AWS.
 It must:

 * Be publicly accessible, but *only* on port 80.
 * Run Nginx.